isabelroses/izrss/README.md

 The main bulk of customization is done via the `~/.config/izrss/config.toml` file.
 You can find an example file here [config.toml](./example.toml).

-The rest of the config is done via using the enviorment variables `GLAMOUR_STYLE`.
+The rest of the config is done via using the environment variables `GLAMOUR_STYLE`.
 For a good example see: [catppuccin/glamour](https://github.com/catppuccin/glamour)

 ### Nix